New Student FAQ - Everything you need to know!

 From a PC, if you right click on your photo and click Properties, then select the Details tab, you will see the size of your photo in pixels.
 You can use a variety of image editing tools on your PC to resize your image.

 Don’t panic.
 You don’t need your physical card immediately so you can wait until you have an address before you upload your photo.
-Alternatively, if you know where you’ll be living for the next 7-14 days after you upload your photo, you can enter a temporary address and receive your card.

 Does it matter what format my photo is in?